nautobot/nautobot/nautobot/docs/installation/upgrading-from-nautobot-v1.md

 ### API Query Parameters Changes

 Nautobot 2.0 removes the `?brief` query parameter and adds support for the `?depth` query parameter.
 As a result, the ability to specify `brief_mode` in `DynamicModelChoiceField`, `DynamicModelMultipleChoiceField`, and `MultiMatchModelMultipleChoiceField` has also been removed.
 For every occurrence of the aforementioned fields where you have `brief_mode` set to `True/False` (e.g. `brief_mode=True`), please remove the statement, leaving other occurrences of the fields where you do not have `brief_mode` specified as they are.
-Please see the [documentation on the `?depth` query parameter](../rest-api/overview.md/#depth-query-parameter) for more information.
+Please see the [documentation on the `?depth` query parameter](../rest-api/overview.md#depth-query-parameter) for more information.

 ## UI, GraphQL, and REST API Filter Changes

 !!! note
     These sweeping changes made to model filter fields will, in some cases, invalidate existing `DynamicGroup` instances' filter data.
-Please utilize [`nautobot-server audit_dynamic_groups`](../administration/nautobot-server.md/#audit_dynamic_groups) helper command when you are cleaning up `DynamicGroup` filter data.
+Please utilize the [`nautobot-server audit_dynamic_groups`](../administration/nautobot-server.md#audit_dynamic_groups) helper command when you are cleaning up `DynamicGroup` filter data.
 You should run this command after your Nautobot instance is upgraded to v2.x successfully.

 ### Removed Changelog URL from View Context